The 15 Best Platformer Games on Switch

 Some levels also have you leading Lucky through a 2D side-scrolling segment.
 There are also other puzzles that play with gimmicks or physics, providing a refreshing break from the core gameplay.

 New Super Lucky’s Tale is a relaxing experience that’s great for all ages.
-If you love simple 3D platformers, then this is one of the best platformer games on Switch for that niche.
+If you love simple 3D platformers, this is one of the best platformer games on Switch for that niche.

 Yooka-Laylee and the Impossible Lair